[Rituals Under Occupation by Sliman Mansour ]

 The Rome Statute identifies the crime against humanity of persecution as “the intentional and severe deprivation of fundamental rights contrary to international law by reason of the identity of the group or collectivity,” including on racial, national, or ethnic grounds.
 Customary international law identifies the crime of persecution as consisting of two primary elements: (1) severe abuses of fundamental rights committed on a widespread or systematic basis, and (2) with discriminatory intent.

-It took human rights organisations some time to catch up.
+It took international and Israeli human rights organisations some time to catch up.
 In 2021, B’Tselem, the Israeli Information Center for Human Rights in the Occupied Territories released their report, ‘A regime of Jewish supremacy from the Jordan River to the Mediterranean Sea: This is apartheid.’
-In this report, B’Tselem concludes that the Basic Law: Israel – the Nation State of the Jewish People that was enacted in 2018 by the Knesset, which articulates the ethnic-religious identity of the state of Israel as solely Jewish, was a defining moment in their conclusion that Israel is an apartheid state.
+In this report, B’Tselem concludes that the Basic Law ‘Israel – the Nation State of the Jewish People’, enacted in 2018 by the Knesset, which articulates the ethnic-religious identity of the state of Israel as exclusively Jewish, was a defining moment in their conclusion that Israel is an apartheid state.
 Moreover, the law also defines Israel as Eretz Israel, or the “Land of Israel”, which includes all of the West Bank and East Jerusalem.
 Adalah, the leading legal organisation for Arab minority rights in Israel, concludes that this effectively forecloses the two-state solution and defines the realisation of national self-determination as solely for the Jewish people across the occupied West Bank, Syrian Golan Heights and East Jerusalem.
-For anyone wanting to understand in laymen’s terms how the International Court of Justice (ICJ) reached the conclusion that Israel is violating the international legal prohibition on racial segregation and apartheid in their 2024 ruling, the B’Tselem report is an excellent entry point.
-(The B’Tselem report, from an Israeli human rights organisation is also apt given the tendencies of the UBC Senate when it comes to considering any matter involving Palestine and Israel).
+For anyone wanting to understand in laymen’s terms how the International Court of Justice (ICJ) reached the conclusion that Israel is violating the international legal prohibition on racial segregation and apartheid in their 2024 ruling, the B’Tselem report is an excellent entry point

 In February 2022, Amnesty International released a report titled ‘Israel’s apartheid against Palestinians: cruel system of domination and crime against humanity’.
 In this very detailed and extensive report, Amnesty concludes that: